JunyiJ/django-register-activate/docs/index.rst

 Welcome to register_activate's documentation!
 =============================================

-Contents:

 .. toctree::
    :maxdepth: 2

-Register_activate will provide a django app for user sign up, email account verification and activation, login and logout.
+*Register_activate* is a simple, user-friendly django application for user sign up, email account verification and activation, login and logout.
 It is based on django' user model but have certain advantages over the django user model: